Microsoft Entra ID

 configured domains will redirect to Microsoft Entra for authentication and Microsoft Entra will

 redirect back to Cluvio when authentication is successful.
-Click Close
+Click Close to

 close the SSO setup wizard.